wilfullyapt/DiscordBot/README.md

 - [ ] Interface to a business / AI that entirely runs a business for you
 - [ ] Bible verse loader.
 KJV / NIV / Other versions.
 Query a book chapter:verse, 2Kings 13:1-4
 - [ ] Implement AI.Brain to act as a dataclass for `core_thought` and `list(thoughts)` recording messages as thoughts.
+- [ ] AI using tools on human request: `on_message` Is this from the user with the intention of the AI doing something for the user?
+How should the AI respond to fulfill the intention?